Silun/Trayifier/README.md

 ## Behaviour of Trayify
 Trayify will run the target program with its window hidden, and create a tray icon in its place.
 Either double-clicking or right-clicking the icon and then choosing `Toggle` will bring up and hide the window, respectively.
 When `Exit` is chosen from the menu, Trayify will attempt to close the program via a `SIGTERM` signal.

+## Possible Future Improvements
+Currently, Trayify does not attempt to check the target executable itself for icons.
+For the sake of simplicity, it would be preferable to just extract the first icon and use that for the tray.
+If I find a simple way to do this, it will probably get added.